Glades & Gills Backcountry Guide Service

 Summary

 Looking for a laid-back fishing trip the whole family can enjoy?
-This 6-hour charter takes you deep into Everglades National Park's peaceful backwaters.
-Your guide will lead you along the scenic Wilderness Trail, where the shallow mangrove channels are perfect for light tackle fishing.
-Whether you're total beginners or experienced anglers, everyone can try their hand at catching popular species like Snook, Redfish, Tarpon, and Spotted Seatrout.
-It's a great way to introduce kids to fishing or just spend a relaxing day outdoors together.
-The trip is ideal for small groups, with space for up to two guests.
-No need to worry about gear - all the rods, reels, tackle, bait, and even fishing licenses are provided.
-Just show up ready for a fun, easy-going day on the water in one of Florida's most unique ecosystems.
+This 6-hour charter takes you through the calm backwaters of Everglades National Park, perfect for up to two guests.
+Your guide will lead you along the scenic Wilderness Trail, focusing on light tackle fishing in shallow mangrove channels.
+It's a great intro to fishing for kids or a relaxing day out for the family.
+Whether you're new to fishing or have years of experience, your guide will help you target popular species like Snook, Redfish, Tarpon, and Spotted Seatrout.
+No need to worry about gear - all rods, reels, tackle, bait, and fishing licenses are provided.
+Just show up ready for a day of fishing in one of Florida's most unique ecosystems.
+The peaceful setting and gentle waters make this an ideal outdoor adventure for families looking to connect with nature and maybe catch their first fish.
+Remember, deposits are non-refundable, so plan accordingly for your Everglades fishing day.

 Family-Friendly Everglades Fishing Charter